MrGrasss/BlitzTweet-AllroundTwitter-Tool/README.md

 1. **Run the Mass Tweet Replier:** Launch the feature from the main menu.
-2. **Search and Reply:** The tool will search for tweets containing the keywords from `mass_replies/keywords.txt`, and reply with messages from `mass_replies/message.txt`.
+2. **Search and Reply:** The tool will search for tweets containing the keywords from `mass_replies/keywords.txt`, and reply with messages from `mass_replies/messages.txt`.
+Emojis are supported in the messages, and you can mark the end of a message with "---".
+Clients will never search on the same keywords and are automatically divided.
+   This will run forever till all clients are dead or have reached their 100 daily time limit.
 3. **Include Media and Tags:** If configured, the tool will attach media files from `mass_replies/media` and tag users in media from `mass_replies/tagged_users.txt`.